remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 Note!
 If you already have a script-security section, place up and down in that section Note2!
 If you already have up and down definitions, comment the old ones out and use the aforementioned definitions.

+### Owncloud sync fails and client reports 413 Request Entity Too Large
+This happens because the official Owncloud docker image is set up to accept file uploads of 20G.
+However, Nginx will by defauly only allow body sizes (uploads/downloads) of 2M.
+The best way to fix this is to specify to Nginx that Owncloud needs bigger body sizes.
+You can fix this by adding a file to the /etc/nginx/vhost.d/ director, named after the vhost Owncloud runs on.
+In theawesomegarage, this is fixed by renaming a single pre-defined file:
+- On the host, read and rename the following file according to your vhost setup:
+  - ~/my-docker-data/nginx/vhost.d/my.vhost.com

+Note!
+If you need to specify other Nginx-configurations per vhost, this is the easiest way to go about it.
+Restart the nginx-container after making changes.